photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 curl -sSf https://dl.photoprism.app/podman/install.sh | bash
 ```

-Please keep in mind to replace the `docker` and `docker compose` commands with `podman` and `podman-compose` when following the further instructions.
+Please keep in mind to replace the `docker` and `docker compose` commands with `podman` and `podman-compose` when following the examples in our documentation.

 ### Ubuntu Linux